Side Event: Drug Policy In Latin America

 9am-10am

 Juan Fernandez Ochoa (International Drug Policy Consortium): Dear colleagues, My name is Juan Fernández Ochoa.
 I work with the International Drug Policy Consortium and I am grateful to see people join us in person, and online, for this fascinating discussion organised by Mexico United Against Crime, Elementa, IDPC, Intercambios and LANPUD, about ‘Drug policy in Latin America’, on the margins of this 66th Session of the UN CND.
 The Latin American region has a rich yet tense history in relation to psychoactive substances and the policies that govern them.
-Oral and written records, as well as archeological findings, suggest a millenary tradition in the use of psychoactive substances such as alcohol, coca, as well as psychedelic plants and mushrooms.
+Oral and written records, as well as archaeological findings, suggest a millenary tradition in the use of psychoactive substances such as alcohol, coca, as well as psychedelic plants and mushrooms.
 However, the settler colonial project that decimated the Indigenous peoples of our region also sought to curtail, and indeed extinguish, a heritage of ritual, social and medicinal uses involving psychoactive substances.
-The advent of prohibition and the global drug control regime not only consolidated and legitimated this historical injustice but dramatically expanded its reach and scope —fueling surveillance, punishment, criminalisation and neglect…particularly against racialised and minoritised communities.
+The advent of prohibition and the global drug control regime not only consolidated and legitimated this historical injustice but dramatically expanded its reach and scope —fuelling surveillance, punishment, criminalisation and neglect…particularly against racialised and minoritised communities.
 That said, our continent is also a site of unwavering resistance and experimentation in the construction of alternative approaches to drugs.
 Which is why I am pleased to be joined by an amazing panel who continues this tradition of resisting and developing approaches to drugs that prioritise everybody’s safety, social justice and peacebuilding:

 Frida Ibarra, from Mexico United Against Crime (MUCD) —based in Mexico.